Salesforce Object Relationships

 Opportunity object is selected in the Object dropdown.
 This fulfills part 1 of the requirements.

 Then, click on the 'Related Objects' field dropdown to pull up a list of Parent Objects.
 Note that only Parent Objects will be listed here.
-Select Primary contact here.
+Select Account here.

 Parent objects are displayed in the dropdown

 In this dropdown, fields belonging to the Opportunity, eg. Main competitor(s), Primary contact and Secondary contact belong to the Opportunity.
 Fields belonging to the selected Parent will have a dot notation separating the Parent and field name.
-The example below shows Primary contact.Contact ID and Primary contact.Deleted.
+The example below shows Account.Account ID and Account.Deleted.

 To fulfill part 2 of the requirements, select the Mailing Address and Business Phone fields.
 These fields will now be available in the data tree on the right for use in subsequent recipe steps.